 I was very excited when I received the confirmation mail from Singapore Ministry of Communication stating that I am eligible for accreditation to cover the historic summit between US President Donald Trump and North Korea leader Kim Jong-un set to take place on June 12 on the Sentosa Island, Singapore.

 The first two days in world's most expensive city were quite nice.
-Wherever I went, people were happy to help with a typical touristy smile.
+Where ever I went, people were happy to help with a typical touristy smile.
 But I realised that there was no excitement in the city for the summit.

-After registration, when I first stepped into the media centre, I was very impressed to see the arrangements.
-The way they professionally handled more than 2000 media persons was appreciable.
+After registration, when I first steeped inside the media centre, I was very impressed to see the arrangements and appreciated the way they professionally handled more than 2000 media persons.
 The facilities included exclusive laptop stations for individual journalist, great dining space with different, free and unlimited cuisines and many volunteers.
 Everything was in line, so naturally one is happy.

-The whole thing changed when I asked some of the media officials about the coverage.
-They said, very politely, that they would supply everything, “please enjoy Singapore”.
+The whole thing changed when I asked some of the media officials about coverage.
+They said, very politely, that they will supply everything, “please enjoy Singapore”.

 “WHAT'!!!
 I can't take pictures, I can't cover the event?
 Then why am I here?”
 I exclaimed.